deanikoline/Masters_project/README.md

-Scripts used the the making of Molly Marie Kristensen and Dea Nielsen's Master's thesis in Biotechnology.
+Scripts used in the making of Molly Marie Kristensen and Dea Nielsen's Master's thesis in Biotechnology.